ironwolf86/RP4Win/README.md

 E:\ROMS\zxspectrum
 ```

-And a config file for EmulationStation will be generated to make adding ROMS drag and drop
+And a system config file for EmulationStation will be generated to make adding ROMS drag and drop

 ### Manage EmulationStation